-Some companies are more affected by low pressures caused by occasional prolonged peaks in demand than by a few abnormal peak days each year.
-In such cases, instead of excluding up to five days each year, companies may choose to apply the abnormal demand exclusion over a five-year period.
-This will allow the company to exclude from their DG2 figures properties affected by low pressures that occur on any 25 days in a rolling five-year period.
+The company may be more affected by low pressures caused by occasional prolonged peaks in demand than by a few abnormal peak days each year.
+If this is the case, instead of excluding up to five days each year, the company may choose to apply the abnormal demand exclusion over a five-year period.
+This will allow the company to exclude from its DG2 figures properties affected by low pressures that occur on any 25 days in a rolling five-year period.